 The Open University’s Knowledge Media Institute (KMi) is a distinct research unit within the Faculty of STEM, and is home to internationally recognized researchers in semantic technologies, data science, educational multimedia, collaboration technologies, artificial intelligence, cognitive science, and human-computer interaction.
 KMi offers students an intellectually challenging environment with exceptional research and computer facilities, located at the OU headquarters in Milton Keynes, which is 45 minutes by train from central London.
 Past KMi PhD students pursue successful careers in academia and industry, and have won a number of distinguished awards, including the 2016 and 2017 SWSA Distinguished Dissertation Awards.

-We are currently offering a fully-funded studentship commencing October 2018.
 Applications are invited from UK, EU and ROW for a full time, 3-year study on the following PhD topic.
 We strongly recommend that you contact Dr Petr Knoth to discuss your interest prior to writing your proposal.

 Your proposal is to be based on the following topic:

 Web-scale research analytics for identifying high performance and trends: data-driven approaches to scientometrics

 This topic will look into new forms of research assessment analysis based on textual data in research publications.
 It is expected that the PhD will go further into analysing the propagation of facts through research literature forming a research network.
 We expect the applicant to work on the intersection of text analysis, social networking and general data mining/analysis.

 The PhD is commercially funded and we have already a reasonably good idea about the direction of the research that can be done.
 The proposal should therefore demonstrate your capability to learn quickly about the domain as well as to align it with the needs of the PhD project.

 Tags: text and data mining, impact evaluation, information extraction, machine learning, big data.